 Manufacturers of fuel cell breathalyzer machines claim they measure alcohol levels accurately.
 They claim their devices are ethanol-specific; therefore, they should not flag isopropyl alcohol as ethanol alcohol in the breath of a person being tested.

-If you are stopped by police under suspicion of driving while intoxicated, you will be asked for your:
+When you are stopped by the police under suspicion of driving while intoxicated, you will be asked for your;

 - Proof of insurance

 You may also be asked to take a blood or breath alcohol concentration test.
 Should you refuse to take the breathalyzer test (which is your right), your license could automatically be suspended for 180 days.

 If you use your right to refuse a breathalyzer test twice in ten years, you could get your license suspended for two years.